-- The Security Deposit shall be no less than $700 and $1000 for our pop top caravans ($3200 for persons aged less than 25 years).
+- The Security Deposit for camper trailers shall be no less than $700 and $1000 for our pop top caravans ($3200 for persons aged less than 25 years).
 This can be paid online by credit card or prior to collection via direct deposit.

 - Camping Culture Australia will refund the security deposit to the hirer within 14 days after the return of the camper trailer and/or accessories.
 Should there be a need for Camping Culture Australia to withhold some or all of the security deposit, we will advise the hirer and provide an itemised breakdown of the charges incurred.